jonathanfoster/twilio-gatekeeper/README.md

 ## Updating ACS Contact Number

 Finally, contact your community manager and have them change your ACS phone number to the Twilio number above.

-You may want to use a [Google Voice](https://voice.google.com/) number for the initial call and then forward to your Twilio number.
-This way you don't have contact your community manager again to change numbers in the future.

 ## Using a Custom Domain